 The POA form includes sections where principals specify general powers like managing finances, selling property, or handling tax-related tasks.
 It also allows for special instructions if principals seek more constrained or defined authority for agents in particular matters.

 Durable and non-durable are the two main POA types recognized in California.
 A durable POA remains effective even if the principal becomes incapacitated, ensuring continuous management of their affairs.
-In contrast, a non-durable POA is valid only while the principal is capable of making decisions.
+In contrast, a non-durable POA is valid only when the principal is capable of making decisions.

 To ensure legal validity, the POA form requires proper signing and notarization by the principal.
 Additionally, it might need witnesses under specific circumstances, like dealing with real estate transactions.
 Adhering to these requirements is crucial to prevent future disputes or complications.